tedneward/Azgaarnoth/Creatures/Spirit.md

 >- **Languages** understands the languages caster speaks
 >- **Challenge** —
 >___
->***Incorporeal Movement.***.
-The reaper can move through other creatures and objects as if they were difficult terrain.
+>***Incorporeal Movement.*** The reaper can move through other creatures and objects as if they were difficult terrain.
 If it ends its turn inside an object, it is shunted to the nearest unoccupied space and takes 1d10 force damage for every 5 feet traveled.
 >
->***Haunting Tracker.***.
-The caster and the reaper can sense the direction and distance to the haunted creature if it’s on the same plane of existence as caster.
+>***Haunting Tracker.*** The caster and the reaper can sense the direction and distance to the haunted creature if it's on the same plane of existence as caster.
 >
 >#### Actions
->***Multiattack.***.
-The reaper makes a number of attacks equal to half this spell’s level (rounded down).
+>***Multiattack.*** The reaper makes a number of attacks equal to half this spell's level (rounded down).
 >
->***Reaping Scythe.***.
-Melee Weapon Attack: caster's spell attack modifier to hit (with advantage), reach 5 ft., one target.
-Hit: 1d10 + 3 + the spell’s level necrotic damage.
+>***Reaping Scythe.*** Melee Weapon Attack: caster's spell attack modifier to hit (with advantage), reach 5 ft., one target.
+Hit: 1d10 + 3 + the spell's level necrotic damage.
 >
->***Paralyzing Fear (1/Day).***.
-The reaper attempts to instill fear into the haunted creature it can see within 60 feet of itself.
+>***Paralyzing Fear (1/Day).*** The reaper attempts to instill fear into the haunted creature it can see within 60 feet of itself.
 The creature must succeed on a Wisdom saving throw against caster's spell save DC or be frightened of the reaper for 1 minute.
-While frightened this way, the creature’s speed is 0, and it can’t benefit from any bonus to its speed.
+While frightened this way, the creature's speed is 0, and it can't benefit from any bonus to its speed.
 The frightened creature can repeat the saving throw at the end of each of its turns, or immediately after it takes damage, ending the effect on itself on a success.
 >

 ---